 - Specialist in data analytics in banking and telcos

-- More than 30 years consulting experience
+- More than 20 years consulting and change management experience

 There are a host of other reasons to choose this comprehensive program which combines process improvement, soft skills and strategic planning: here are some.
 If you’d like to know more about my approach you can listen to my podcast with data science leaders at smarterdatapeople.com

 Unleash the Smarts!

 So get Smarter Data People.
 Make a time to talk to me now.

 Are you leaving 20% (or more) of the millions you spend on staff on the table?

 Here’s what clients say about my work

 More than 9 months after the course ended, my team members were reaching for the course learnings to help work out how to best handle the situation” GB, General Manager, Data Analytics, Major Bank